ontohub/ontohub/doc/developer_installation_on_ubuntu.md

 ```
 git clone https://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build
 ```

-and then use
+The file `.ruby-version` contains the ruby version, e.g. 2.1.7, which you should install with this command

 ```
-rbenv install 2.1.3p242
+rbenv install 2.1.7
 ```
 ### rbenv aliases